Parks and recreation in Chehalis, Washington

-The Chehalis, Washington park system is administered by the Chehalis Parks and Recreation Department.
+Parks and recreation in Chehalis, Washington is administered by the Chehalis Parks and Recreation Department.
 Trails that connect Chehalis with locations beyond the city limits are maintained in conjunction with other local jurisdictions, state government agencies, and/or local non-profit groups and volunteers.

 The city contains eleven parks, many of which were created on land donated by local citizens.
 Millett Field, begun in 1898, is the oldest park still in use.
 The newest addition to the city's park and recreation program, Stan Hedwall Park, was acquired in 2014.
 A large donation in 2004 to restore Alexander Park has led to more than half of the parks being renovated or rebuilt, almost exclusively by volunteer efforts.
 Funding for this undertaking was secured thru government grants, charitable acts of local businesses, and citizen fundraising.

 Residents and visitors have access to approximately 273 acres of parks built for leisure, children's activities, water access, or athletics, along with numerous trails and footpaths providing over 75 mi of walking, hiking, horse riding, and biking recreation.
+Chehalis provides 4 times the minimal, satisfactory levels for park acreage for a community similar to that of the city's population.

 Parks

+The city, incorporated since 1883, had been without a city park from its inception and throughout the remainder of the 19th century.
+Despite sporting events taking place as early as 1896 on grounds that would become Millett Field, and attempts to donate Duffy Park in the 1880s, no official park yet existed.
+In 1898, an opinion piece in the town newspaper, The Chehalis Bee, coupled with a request from the city council for landowners to donate parcels for recreation purposes, helped to start a community parks program.

 Chehalis has a long tradition of citizen fundraising to purchase, build, and maintain its parks.
+Early parks were funded via a subscription service.
+A long serving parks superintendent, Stan Hedwall, was known as "Mr. Sign Man" due to his nature of building signage for existing parks during his oversight in the mid-20th century.
+Hedwall published a book in 1962 to promote the Chehalis park system and community pool.
+Titled, Why Battle Seattle?
+90 Minutes To The Fair.
+Relax In Chehalis, it was provided to visitors during the 1962 Seattle World's Fair.

 In the 21st century, a collaboration of Chehalis residents, the city government, various service clubs, and local organizations such as the Chehalis Foundation, the Lewis County Community Trails Association, and Experience Chehalis (previously the Chehalis Community Renaissance Team), have spearheaded endeavors to restore and renovate several of the parks.

+The Chehalis Parks Department received $100,000 in funding from the Washington State Recreation and Conservation Office (RCO) in late 2023.
+The grant is to be used to procure machinery to maintain the fields and turf areas of Lintott-Alexander and Stan Hedwall parks, and to renovate the restrooms on the grounds of the Recreation Park Complex, also known as the Chehalis Sports Complex.